-In 2017, approximately 50 full and part-time undergraduate and graduate students were enrolled at the Ranger School.
+In 2018, approximately 50 full and part-time undergraduate and graduate students were enrolled at the Ranger School.
 The College employs approximately 22 full-time and part-time faculty and staff.
 Students, faculty, and employees have access to academic, recreational, and administrative facilities on campus during regular hours of operation.
 The public can attend cultural and recreational events on campus with their access limited only to the facilities in which these events are held.
-To report any violations of this or to report suspicious persons, dial campus extension 6666 for the University Police.
+To report any violations of this or to report suspicious persons, call University Police (315) 470-6666.
 The University Police Chief is the designated campus security authority for the purposes of this report, and can be reached at (315) 470-6667. (www.esf.edu/univpolice/contact.htm)